 Born and raised in San Antonio, riding around in the back of his mother’s truck was Grayam's introduction to storytelling.
 She collected tales from all corners of the city for her studies on socioeconomic development in South Texas.
 As a prospective medical student, current ultramarathoner, barista and medical intern, and aspirational world traveler, he loves catching threads of people’s narratives on their own sense of place.

 Kelly is a native San Antonian who left for about a decade, then got her act together and returned to the Countdown City a few years ago.
-A percussionist in her former life, Kelly is now Director of Strategy and Innovation at Santikos Entertainment and the human behind The Social Llama, a blog of fun happenings in San Antonio.
+A percussionist in her former life, Kelly is the human behind The Social Llama, a blog of fun happenings in San Antonio.
 She can't stop / won't stop volunteering for awesome organizations in SA, so you can find her working with TEDxSanAntonio, ChooseSA, San Antonio Sound Garden, or TPR's Worth Repeating (!!) when she isn't running around with her dachshund, Tucker.

 Efrain Torres Jr.